 - describe the properties and structure of digital images

-- give examples of appropriate measures to minimise radiation doses to patients and staff and optimise the diagnostic quality of the image at the same time within X-ray and nuclear medicine.
+- describe appropriate measures to minimise radiation doses to patients and staff and optimise the diagnostic quality of the image at the same time within X-ray and nuclear medicine.

 Part 2: Radiographic techniques, 3 HE credits

-- describe at a general level the structure and use for different radiographic modality such as the computer tomograph, the magnetic resonance imaging, the ultrasound equipment, analysis, mammography device and the gamma camera
+- describe the structure and function of various radiographic modalities such as the computed tomograph, magnetic camera, ultrasound equipment, X-ray, mammography apparatus and gamma camera and hybrid system

 - explain how information to patients, referrals and radiographic images are managed and archived in the computer systems RIS and PACS.